github4touchdouble/nnet-enzyme/README.md

 > **Note:** For further insights into the *nnet-enzyme* framework, refer to the corresponding paper accessible [here](https://github.com/github4touchdouble/nnet-enzyme/blob/malte/Report/main.pdf).

-Follow the steps outlined below to seamlessly set up and configure the environment for your specific needs:
+Follow these steps to seamlessly set up and configure the environment for your specific needs:

 1. **Environment Setup:**
    - Begin by installing the necessary dependencies and libraries required for the framework.
 Ensure compatibility with your system specifications. `pip install -r './requirements.txt'`